 29-12 23rd Ave, Queens, NY 11105

 The Bonnie is a medium-sized bar located in the center of Astoria’s nightlife scene.
 They serve unique craft cocktails in addition to an impressive beer menu.
 They have a tasty, upscale menu of small plates, burgers, and traditional bar food.

 The patio is the real star of the show here.
 It has a cobblestone floor with picnic tables and umbrellas for people to relax outside and enjoy the weather.
 The indoor area isn’t anything special, so I recommend sitting outside if you have the option.

 My friends and I decided to try the Fall Sangria that consisted of Cabernet, Sauvignon Blanc, brandy, orange, cranberry, allspice, honey, ginger, and lemon.
 We ordered the large carafe for the four of us, which was just enough of the sweet nectar to have us all satisfied.

 A beautiful bar with tasty food and enchanting artwork, Sweet Afton is a lovely place to pop in for a drink or enjoy brunch with friends.
 They have a mesmerizing but small patio decorated with greenery, murals, and fairy lights.

 They’ve been in Astoria for ten years, serving up sweet cocktails and savory food.
-Their food portions are generous and filling, so this is a great spot if you are hungry and on the hunt for a decent drink.
+Their food portions are generous and filling, so this is a great spot if you are hungry and on the hunt for a decent drink after a sushi dinner.